nodesense/ibm-synapse-may-batch02/synapse/005-ManagedAccess.md

--- In the storage account, go to access control, Assign role, -- Contributor, search for ibm/ something relevant to your synapse workspace -- select from results
+-- In the storage account, go to access control, Assign role, -- Azure Storage Blob Contributor, search for ibm/ something relevant to your synapse workspace -- select from results
    -- save button